abhisheknaiidu/awesome-github-profile-readme/README.md

 [![CC0](https://licensebuttons.net/p/zero/1.0/88x31.png)](https://creativecommons.org/publicdomain/zero/1.0/)

-To the extent possible under law, [Abhishek Naidu](https://abhisheknaidu.tech/) has waived all copyright and related or neighboring rights to this work.
+To the extent possible under law, [Abhishek Naidu](https://abhisheknaidu.tech/) has waived all copyright and related or neighbouring rights to this work.